markNZed/processism-react-three/storyboard.md

 # 48. Scene: Self
 ## 48.1.
 Objective
-To present the self as an emergent process rather than a fixed essence, challenging the notion of an "authentic self."
+To present the self as an emergent process rather than a fixed essence, challenging the notion of an "authentic self".
 ## 48.2.
 Video

 ## 48.3.
 Narration